 You’ll find a very nice beach on the Port Ellen side at Kilnaughton and another called the Singing Sands just behind the Carraig Fhada lighthouse.
 The Singing Sands gets its name from the tiny silica grains on the beach that ‘sing’ when the wind blows through the minuscule tunnels the silica creates, similar to how a glass bottle whistles when you blow across the top.

 Head to Lower Killeyan and you’ll discover another nice beach with a large cave that’s completely sheltered, or walk towards Loch Indaal to find the 7-mile-long Big Strand.
 Arguably the most scenic area of the Oa is the RSPB nature reserve near the American Monument on the southwest tip of the peninsula.

 The monument was built to commemorate the loss of American lives when two troop ships sunk off the coast of Islay during WWI and it’s worth visiting for no other reason than the walk there is so nice, especially considering there’s so much wildlife in the area.

-You’ll see lots of different bird species throughout the year from chough’s to golden eagles and there are huge flocks of seabirds like fulmars, razorbills and kittiwakes that make their homes in the steep cliffs.
+You’ll see lots of different bird species throughout the year, from chough’s to golden eagles, and there are huge flocks of seabirds like fulmars, razorbills, and kittiwakes that make their homes on the cliffs.